nathan-smeal/cs7641/lessons/ml_p1_lesson_10_bayesian_inference.md

 ## Joint distribution

-If we have many attributes, the table too describe the probability of the each joint event will be very large.
+If we have many attributes, the table to describe the probability of the each joint event will be very large.
 So instead of doing this, we are going to factor the attributes down.

 ## Conditional independence